By combining Soviet and American missile technologies, the Ukrainian became a competitor to Musk

 Shortly thereafter, Polyakov acquired Firefly's assets at auction for several million dollars and rehired some employees, including Markusic, whom he reappointed as CEO (Firefly eventually settled the lawsuit with Virgin on unspecified terms).

-The Firefly model, designed in the Ukrainian Dnieper (formerly Dnepropetrovsk), was completed and built in Texas, where American Firefly engineers placed it in the Alpha rocket to be launched.
-Markusic is one of many at Firefly who admired the machine's performance, noting, for example, that fuel enters the pump with geometric perfection that he does not fully understand.
+The Firefly model, designed in Dnepr (formerly Dnepropetrovsk), Ukraine, was completed and built in Texas, where American Firefly engineers placed it on the upcoming Alpha rocket.
+Markusic is one of many at Firefly who has admired the machine's performance, noting, for example, that fuel flows into the pump with a geometric perfection that he doesn't fully understand.

 After Polyakov bought Firefly, Markusic and other veteran employees of the company in the American aerospace industry worked out a special agreement with the US government that would normally deter foreigners from key aerospace technologies.
 This is a one-way deal that allows Ukrainian aerospace intellectual property to flow to Texas, but not vice versa.
 Firefly engineers in Ukraine are free to teach their American colleagues whatever they want, but technology created in Texas remains in the United States.